mrspouse/cgm-remote-monitor/docs/plugins/googlehome-plugin.md

 To add Google Home support for your Nightscout site, here's what you need to do:

-1. [Activate the `googlehome` plugin](#activate-the-nightscout-google-home-plugin) on your Nightscout site, so your site will respond correctly to Google's requests.
+1. [Activate the `google_actions` plugin](#activate-the-nightscout-google-home-plugin) on your Nightscout site, so your site will respond correctly to Google's requests.
 1. [Create a custom DialogFlow agent](#create-your-dialogflow-agent) that points at your site and defines certain questions you want to be able to ask.

 ## Activate the Nightscout Google Home Plugin

-1. Your Nightscout site needs to be new enough that it supports the `googlehome` plugin.
+1. Your Nightscout site needs to be new enough that it supports the `google_actions` plugin.
 It needs to be [version 13.0.0 (Ketchup)](https://github.com/nightscout/cgm-remote-monitor/releases/tag/13.0.0) or later.
 See [updating my version](https://github.com/nightscout/cgm-remote-monitor#updating-my-version) if you need a newer version.
-1. Add `googlehome` to the list of plugins in your `ENABLE` setting. ([Environment variables](https://github.com/nightscout/cgm-remote-monitor#environment) are set in the configuration section for your monitor.
+1. Add `google_actions` to the list of plugins in your `ENABLE` setting. ([Environment variables](https://github.com/nightscout/cgm-remote-monitor#environment) are set in the configuration section for your monitor.
 Typically Azure, Heroku, etc.)

 ## Create Your DialogFlow Agent